 [Byzantine/Gothic/Proto-Renaissance; Siena, Italy]

 Duccio di Buoninsegna painted the Maestà Altarpiece for the city of Siena.
 The original piece, made with tempera and gold on wood panels measuring 15.4 ft. high by 16.4 ft. wide, contained paintings on the front and rear that indicated a step away from Gothic and Byzantine styles and toward a more realistic representation of people and things.
-The front consisted of the large Madonna and Child with saints and angels at center (see first image above), with a predella containing scenes from Christ’s childhood and additional portraits and scenes above.
-The rear contained 43 small scenes showing the Life of Christ and Life of the Virgin (see second image above).
+The front consisted of the large Madonna and Child with saints and angels at center (see first image), with a predella containing scenes from Christ’s childhood and additional portraits and scenes above.
+The rear contained 43 small scenes showing the Life of Christ and Life of the Virgin (see second image).
 Unfortunately, in 1711, the altarpiece was dismantled and sawed into pieces, which were distributed to various locations.
 In 1956, an attempt was made to bring all the extant pieces back together in Siena’s Museo dell’Opera Metropolitana del Duomo, but it was only partially successful.
-Portions of the altarpiece may be found in museums around the world, including a panel entitled The Healing of a Man Born Blind, which is in the National Gallery, London (third image above).
+Portions of the altarpiece may be found in museums around the world, including a panel entitled The Healing of a Man Born Blind, which is in the National Gallery, London (see third image).

 1333-1335: Simone Martini and Lippo Memmi: St. Ansanus Altarpiece (The Annunciation with St. Margaret and St. Ansanus) [International Gothic; Italy]